Economics (ECON) Courses

 ECON 390 Econometrics (3) Use of mathematical and statistical techniques to model and test the reality of economic theory, tests of hypotheses and forecasting.
 Pre: MATH 121 or QBA 260.

-ECON 414 Economics & Politics in Games (3) Game theory is a mathematical tool used in a variety of fields such as economics, political science, law, sociology, biology, and computer science.
-The purpose of this course is to provide an introduction to game theory and to explore its applications to Economics and Politics.
-Theoretical components studied in the course are basic equilibrium notions (Nash equilibrium, subgame perfect equilibrium) in normal-form and extensive-form games, including signaling and repeated games.
-Pre: ECON 130 and MATH 115 or MATH 205.
+ECON 414 Global Topics in Game Theory (3) Game theory is a mathematical tool used in a variety of fields such as economics, political science, law, sociology, biology, and computer science.
+The purpose of this course is to introduce to game theory and to explore its applications.
+Topics include but not limited to, deterrence, crisis bargaining, people, war, and terrorism.
+Pre: ECON 130

 ECON 415 SE Asia-China Econ Relations (3) Analysis of Southeast Asia-China economic relations.
 China's role in economic development of Southeast Asian nations, the bilateral economic relations between each of the Southeast Asian countries and China, the ASEAN-China multilateral relations and the importance of the ASEAN-China Free Trade Agreement to the future of the region and the world.
-(GenEd/IntReq: H/A/P)
+(Attributes: GAHP)

 ECON 416 Asia-Pacific Econ Integration (3) Analysis of Asia-Pacific economic cooperation.
 Trade agenda of the Asia-Pacific as a whole and the free trade perspectives of each sub-region and each country.
 The importance of the Asia-Pacific free trade area and prospects for linking the region with the rest of the world.
 Opportunity and strategies for the US' trade with the region.
-Pre: ECON 130 and ECON 131, or instructor's consent.
-(GenEd/IntReq: HPP)
+Pre: ECON 130 or instructor's consent.
+(Attributes: HPP)

 ECON 430 Quantitative Forecasting (3) Introductory level of forecasting for business and economics with an emphasis on Hilo and Hawaiʻi economies and businesses.
 Topics include time series techniques, linear regression forecasts, several miscellaneous forecasting models, and forecasting evaluation.
 Pre: QBA 260 or MATH 121 or instructor's consent.

 ECON x99 Directed Studies (Arr.)
-(IO) Statement of planned reading or research required.
+Statement of planned reading or research required.
 Pre: instructor’s consent.